SwimResults/ManagerApplication/README.md

 ## Overview

-This tool can be used by meeting organisers and result services to interact with their meeting in swimresults and provide data.
+This tool can be used by meeting organisers and result services to interact with their meeting in SwimResults and to provide data.

 ![image](https://github.com/user-attachments/assets/13c5fbe9-b6d9-4037-9507-238536c92bc8)